Are Yorkies Good With Cats? Let’s Find Out!

 2. Train your dog.

 To make your dog competitive with cats, Sandor says, teach it to control its impulses.
-Does it run around the kitchen when someone drops a cookie, or a squeaky toy goes on high alert?
+Does it run around the kitchen when someone drops a cookie, or does a squeaky toy go on high alert?
 If so, it’ll probably not be perfect for cats right off the bat because it will probably pop up when a feline is found.

 3. Give your cat territory.